 If a renter’s stove has suddenly gone kaput, they call the landlord, who gets it fixed for free.

 If a colony of mold decides to inhabit their bathroom walls, the landlord comes to the rescue and foots the bill.

 If a property tax bill arrives, it must be intended for someone else because property taxes are the least of their concerns.

 Not being on the hook for these costs is arguably one of the best parts of renting.
-On an annual basis, we’re talking about thousands of dollars’ worth of financial burden that renters are dodging.
+We’re talking about thousands of dollars worth of financial burden that renters are dodging every year.

-While we’re on the subject of financial burden, or the lack thereof, allow me to point out that renters also pay lower utilities and insurance compared to homeowners.
+While we’re on the subject of financial burden, or the lack thereof, allow me to point out that renters also pay lower utilities and insurance than homeowners.

 Last time I checked, for the low, low price of $20 a month, you would become the proud owner of a decent tenant insurance policy in Ontario.
 Meanwhile, homeowners are paying triple, quadruple, quintuple that amount to have their homes sufficiently covered.

 Putting aside the very real possibility of zero utility bills, utilities are typically much cheaper for renters because apartments tend to be smaller and feature more compact floor plans, and thus require less usage of heat, water, and electricity.